Murray helps Nuggets hang on to beat Suns 108-107 in OT

 TIP-INS

 Suns: F Cameron Johnson missed a second straight game with left calf soreness.
-“He’s close,” Suns coach Monty Williams said.
+“He’s close,” Suns coach Monty Williams said. … Kaminsky had 19 points and 11 boards.

-Nuggets: Denver had 12 blocked shots. … Beasley finished with 17 points. … Denver was misfiring from long range all game after making 18 3-pointers in a season-opening win at Portland.
-The team was 7 of 27 against Phoenix.
+Nuggets: Denver had 12 blocked shots. … Denver was misfiring from long range all game after making 18 3-pointers in a season-opening win at Portland.
+The team was 7 of 27 against Phoenix. … Trailing by as many as 14 points, the Nuggets took their first lead of the game, 57-55, on Jokic’s three-point play at 4:16 of the third quarter.

 LOCAL AIRING